ymherklotz/vericert/README.md

 2023.2](https://www.xilinx.com/support/download.html) has been installed separately.
 This is a synthesis tool for Xilinx FPGAs, which is our target for the evaluation section.
 This tool is needed to get accurate timing and area information for the results to get the final plots in the evaluation.
+Even then, this flow is not automated and therefore only contains instructions on how to synthesis individual benchmarks so that the numbers can be compared against

 - Reproduction of final timing and area plots of the evaluation.